Principal Fairness for Human and Algorithmic Decision-Making

 {\bf Keywords:} algorithmic fairness, causal inference, potential outcomes, principal stratification

 \spacingset{1.5}

-Although the notion of fairness has long been studied, the increasing reliance on algorithmic decision-making in today's society has led to the fast growing literature on algorithmic fairness \citep[see e.g.,][and references therein]{corb:goel:18,chou:roth:20}.
+Although the notion of fairness has long been studied, the increasing reliance on algorithmic decision-making in today's society has led to the fast-growing literature on algorithmic fairness \citep[see e.g.,][and references therein]{corb:goel:18,baro:hard:nara:19,chou:roth:20,berk2021fairness,mitc:etal:21}.
 In this paper, we introduce a new definition of fairness, called {\it principal fairness}, for human and algorithmic decision-making.
-Unlike the existing statistical fairness criteria, principal fairness incorporates causality into fairness based on the idea that one should not discriminate among individuals who would be similarly affected by the decision.\footnote{Principal fairness differs from counterfactual fairness, which considers the potential outcomes with respect to a protected attribute rather than a decision itself \citep{kusn:etal:17}.}
+Unlike the existing {\it statistical fairness} criteria \citep{hard:pric:sreb:16,chou:17,zafa:etal:17,john:lum:19}, principal fairness incorporates causality into fairness.
+Furthermore, we explain how principal fairness differs from the existing causality-based fairness criteria.
+In particular, principal fairness differs from the {\it counterfactual equalized odds} criteria in that it considers joint potential outcomes and thus takes into account how the decision affects the outcome \citep{coston2020counterfactual}.
+Moreover, in contrast to the {\it counterfactual fairness} criteria \citep{kusn:etal:17,nabi2018fair,zhan:bare:18,chiappa2019path}, principal fairness considers the effects of decision in question rather than those of protected attributes of interest.
+We explore the formal relations between principal fairness and these other fairness criteria.

-Consider a judge who decides, at a first appearance hearing, whether to detain or release an arrestee pending disposition of any criminal charges.
+The key idea of principal fairness is that one should not discriminate among individuals who would be similarly affected by the decision.
+Consider a judge who decides, at a first appearance hearing, whether to detain or release an arrestee pending disposition of any criminal charges \citep[see][for a related empirical study]{imai:etal:22}.
 Suppose that the outcome of interest is whether the arrestee commits a new crime before the case is resolved.
 According to principal fairness, the judge should not discriminate between arrestees if they would behave in the same way under each of two potential scenarios --- detained or released.
 For example, if both of them would not commit a new crime regardless of the decision, then the judge should not treat them differently.
 Therefore, principal fairness is related to individual fairness \citep{dwor:etal:12}, which demands that similar individuals should be treated similarly.
-The critical feature of principal fairness is that the similarity is measured based on the potential, i.e., both factual and counterfactual, outcomes.
+The critical difference is that for principal fairness the similarity is measured based on the potential (both factual and counterfactual) outcomes rather than observed variables such as observed outcome, covariates, or any function of them.